 Buying the Fetch TV Box

 If you’re the sort of person who likes to keep their options open and own their devices outright, then Fetch TV makes that easy.
 Just head in to a Fetch retailer to pick yours up.
-Any JB HiFi, Harvey Norman or Domayne store (and their online sites) will give you a choice between the Fetch Mini and Fetch Mighty – two different ways to get your Fetch.
+Any JB HiFi, Harvey Norman or Domayne store (and their online sites) will give you a choice among the Fetch Mini, Mini 4K, and Fetch Mighty – three different ways to get your Fetch.

 The Mini is a streaming-focused box which brings together Fetch’s premium channel packs and movies, your favourite streaming services and free-to-air TV.
-The powerful Mighty adds the ability to record hundreds of hours of TV on its built-in hard disk, letting you record multiple shows at once while watching something else.
+The Mini also now has a 4K version with the Mini 4K.
+On the other hand, the powerful Mighty adds the ability to record hundreds of hours of TV on its built-in hard disk, letting you record multiple shows at once while watching something else.

 When you buy your own Fetch TV box, all you need to do is activate it with Fetch and you’re good to go.
 At a cost of only a dollar a month you get access to 30 movies every month, and can add or remove channel packs to suit your viewing with no contracts to worry about.

 Visit iPrimus website

 Sign up for unlimited nbn

 Bundle Fetch with an internet plan